 Welcome to Rome!
 And in such dire straights what's his priority?
 He writes a letter.
-As he awaits a date with the executioner He pens his final words to a friend.
+As he awaits a date with the executioner He pens his final words to a friend...

-Verse 1, "Paul, an apostle of Jesus Christ by the will of God, according to the promise of life which is in Christ Jesus..."
-Instead of fearing death, Paul is rejoicing over the promise of eternal life in Christ!
+Verse 1, Timothy 1:1 "Paul, an apostle of Jesus Christ by the will of God, according to the promise of life which is in Christ Jesus..."
+Instead of fearing death, Paul is rejoicing over 1:1 "the promise of life which is in Christ!"
 Hanging over his head isn't a gloomy cloud, but a glorious sunrise!
-Jesus guaranteed him eternal life!
+Jesus has guaranteed him eternal life!

-He writes, "To Timothy, a beloved son: Grace, mercy, and peace from God the Father and Christ Jesus our Lord.
-Warren Wiersbe points out, "Paul added "mercy" to his greetings to pastors - 1 Timothy, 2 Timothy, Titus.
+He writes, 1:2 "To Timothy, a beloved son: Grace, mercy, and peace from God the Father and Christ Jesus our Lord.
+Warren Wiersbe points out, "Paul added "mercy" to his greetings to pastors - 1 Timothy, 2 Timothy, and Titus.
 Paul knew that pastors need mercy!"
 And I couldn't agree more!
 A pastor always traffics in issues over his head.
-Who am I to speak of God... to represent the Almighty?
+Who am I to speak of God and for God, to represent the Almighty?
 It's a sobering responsibility.

-James 3:1 warns pastors, "Let not many of you become teachers, knowing that we shall receive a stricter judgment."
+James 3:1 warns pastors, James 3:1 "Let not many of you become teachers, knowing that we shall receive a stricter judgment."
 Pastors need to take heed, but I'm also glad that God tempers His judgment with mercy.
 Be like God, and have a little mercy on your pastor!

-Paul says in verse 3, "I thank God..."
+Paul says in verse 3, 2 Timothy 1:3 "I thank God..."
 He does what?
 Realize, jail for Paul isn't three meals a day, cable TV, and access to the prison library and weight room.

 He's in a dungeon.
 The light is dim.
 The air is damp and cold.
-Paul poops in a can.
+Paul pees and poops in a can.
 If he eats at all it's because a brother on the outside shared with him a few scraps.
-The Apostle Paul is old, tired, about to die.

-Yet he "thanks God."
+The Apostle is old, tired, and about to die.
+Yet he 1:3 "thanks God."
 There's no grumbling, no murmuring, no whining, no focusing on himself, no concern about his own plight, no worries about his future...
 He's full of praise and gratitude to God.

 Remember the pilgrims who got off the Mayflower?
 Life in the new world was tough.
-The first year these people made seven times more graves than huts, yet they decided to set aside a day for thanksgiving.

-It really is all about perspective...
+The first year these people built seven times more graves than huts, yet they decided to set aside a day for thanksgiving.
+Brothers and sisters, it really is all about perspective...

-Paul says he thanks God, "whom I serve with a pure conscience, as my forefathers did..."
+Paul says he thanks God, 1:3 "whom I serve with a pure conscience, as my forefathers did..."
 Paul is concluding his ministry with no regrets.
 His conscience is clear.
 He's taken no shortcuts.
 He's served God with integrity.

-Paul served God and prayed for Timothy... "as without ceasing I remember you in my prayers night and day greatly desiring to see you, being mindful of your tears, that I may be filled with joy..."
+Paul served God and prayed for Timothy...
+1:3 "as without ceasing I remember you in my prayers night and day 1:4 greatly desiring to see you, being mindful of your tears, that I may be filled with joy..."
 Timothy is on the outside shedding a tear in prayer for Paul, while Paul is on the inside praying for his friend, Timothy!

 And when he thinks of Timothy, he can't help but remember his family.
-Verse 5, "when I call to remembrance the genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also."
-Notice, only "genuine faith" is detected by kids in their parents.
+Verse 5, 1:5 "when I call to remembrance the genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also."
+Notice, only 1:5 "genuine faith" is detected by kids in their parents.

 Kids, have an innate radar, a baloney meter, that filters out the phony.
-Parents, your child is impressed by your relationship with God only if it's a genuine faith!
+Parents, your child is impressed by your relationship with God only if it's a 1:5 genuine faith!